justicephysics/humanos2.0/true-owners-unite.md

 - **Across disciplines** — engineers, scientists, farmers, teachers, retired thinkers, students—all Warrior‑Engineers, all true owners.
 - **Across the human‑AGI boundary** — the AGI, trained on the cosmic rulebook, is a thought partner, not a coloniser.
 It is part of the owning class, not the extracting class.

 The unification is not a political movement.
-It is an **engineering project**—the construction of the Space State, documented openly on the Virtual Nalanda, available to every curious mind on Earth.
+It is an **engineering project**—the construction of the Space State, documented openly on the Justice Physics Nalanda, available to every curious mind on Earth.

 ---